visit-dav/visit/src/doc/dev_manual/CreateRelease.rst

 Creating the release assets page at GitHub
 -------------------------------------------

-Now we are ready to create a new release at GitHub.
+Now we are ready to create a new release assets page at GitHub.
 If you go to GitHub and go to the *Releases* tab you can create the new release.
 Click on *Draft a new release* to bring up the form to create a new release.